Community Outreach Executive

-The 2015 season is Jose Cruz' 32nd with the Houston Astros, having spent five years as a special assistant to the general manager and the previous 13 seasons (1997-2009) as a coach for the Major League club.
-In his second year as a Community Outreach Executive, Jose makes public appearances on behalf of the team and acts as an ambassador for the organization.
+Jose Cruz spent 13 seasons (1997-2009) as a coach for the Major League club, and five years as a special assistant to the general manager before being named to his current post as a community outreach executive.
+In his current role, Jose makes public appearances on behalf of the team and acts as an ambassador for the organization.

 As an outfielder, the two-time All-Star had an 18-year Major League career, playing for the Cardinals (1970-74), Astros (1975-87) and Yankees (1988).
 Nicknamed "Cheo", Jose is an Astros icon and held franchise records in games, at-bats, hits, total bases and triples at the time of his retirement after the 1988 season.
 His 80 career triples remain the franchise record.